Schools Environment Programs

-Waste Ops - Film contest for Year 7 and 8
+Waste Ops - Film contest for Year 7 & 8

-Cessnock and Maitland Councils are offering Year 7 and 8 students the chance to take part in an exciting short film contest in 2018!
+Cessnock and Maitland Councils are offering Year 7 & 8 students the chance to take part in an exciting short film contest!

 It’s a great way to engage your students, spark their imagination and creativity and improve their persuasive writing skills.